jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 The setup in front of us is not for a garden variety recession.
 It's for potential cataclysm: a drawdown that will hit normal investors hard, but retirees and pensions especially so.
-This drawdown, when and if it happens, will lead the government to take extraordinary action in an attempt to avert disaster.
+This drawdown when and if it happens will lead the government to take extraordinary action in an attempt to avert depression.
 That action will cause an incredible level of inflation.

-As I've watched these events play out, some of the only comfort I can find is in the continued prospect of Bitcoin.
-I see this new asset as one of the only potential safeguards that people in normal income brackets have against the kind of collapse I'm forecasting.
+As I've watched the following events play out, some of the only optimism I can find is in the promise of Bitcoin as a nascent asset class.
+I see this new tool as one of the only potential safeguards that people in normal income brackets have against the kind of trouble I'm forecasting.
 As I lay out the narrative I've been following I'll occasionally interject with observations on why I think Bitcoin is going to become increasingly important, even relative to traditional safe-haven assets like gold.

 ### Welcome to negative